Dead: The Album

 Dead: The Album (stylized as DEADTHEALBUM) is the fifth studio album by American electronic music group Breathe Carolina.
 Released on November 15, 2019, on Spinnin' Records and Big Beat, it serves as a follow-up to the group's fourth studio album, Savages (2014).
 It is their first studio album released as a duo and also their first to be released since their departure from Fearless Records.
 The album has been described as EDM, including elements of pop and R&B. The album debuted at No. 6 on the Billboard Dance Album Sales chart.

 Background

 Inspiration behind Breathe Carolina releasing their next studio album came about from the completion of the album's first single, "Too Good".
 "It ignited a spark in us," producer and member Tom Cooperman says, "the energy we both felt with this record was undeniable and there was this palpable enthusiasm in the studio.
 We very quickly came to the decision that we needed to make an entire album that had the feeling and mood of this first song."
 Singer and producer David Schmitt added, "it felt like a breath of fresh air and a vibe we haven’t heard come from anyone."
+Musically, the album is a blend of electro-pop, EDM and pop punk.